preprocess/plus/website/prologue.md

 the most common tasks - do the same, writing less.
 Also, enjoy the productivity without breaking things, Plus's code is tailored for **static analysis**.

-**Plus is just like regular PHP** - it was first-class debug, and it's supported by the most common code editors.
+**Plus is just like regular PHP** - it has first-class debug support, and it's supported by the most common code editors.
 It's carefully crafted to make you the most productive developer in the world.